 Category Column/Field Description Provenance If this project is the result of a project-copy or project-branching operation, the hyperlinked name of the source project from which this project is derived.
-The name of the source project has the following format: Copied from <sourceprojectname> (Id: <sourceprojectid>)</sourceprojectid></sourceprojectname> Note • Projects are copied using the Code Insight Project Copy feature and are branched using the Branch Project wizard.
+The name of the source project has the following format: Copied from <sourceprojectname> (Id: <sourceprojectid>)</sourceprojectid></sourceprojectname> Note - Projects are copied using the Code Insight Project Copy feature and are branched using the Branch Project wizard.
 When you click the link, the Summary tab of the source project is opened.
 (If the source project has been deleted, a message is displayed, stating that the project no longer exists.
 Once clicked, the link for the deleted project is permanently disabled.)
 For projects that are not the result of a project-copy or project-branching operation, this field shows N/A .
+Custom Fields The Custom Fields pane lists the fields that were defined specifically for projects at your site.
+These fields provide users with helpful information that supplements the information

-Custom Fields site.
-These fields pro provided by the proj pertain to the currer displayed in place o pane lists the fields that were defined specifically for projects at your povide users with helpful information that supplements the information ect fields standard to Code Insight.
-The values shown for these fields at project.
-If no value has been defined for a given field, a hyphen is f the value.
-While these fields are not editable from this location, you to manage your view of the field: a specific field is cut off within the Custom Fields pane, click the Show w the entire value in a pop-up.
-Click the (i) ico information about n (if available) in the upper-right corner of a field to obtain more out the field. fields for projects have been configured for your site or if custom
+The Custom Fields pane lists the fields that were defined specifically for projects at your site.
+These fields provide users with helpful information that supplements the information provided by the project fields standard to Code Insight.
+The values shown for these fields pertain to the current project.
+If no value has been defined for a given field, a hyphen is displayed in place of the value.
+While these fields are not editable from this location, you can do the following to manage your view of the field:

+- If the value for a specific field is cut off within the Custom Fields pane, click the Show more link to view the entire value in a pop-up. - Click the (i) icon (if available) in the upper-right corner of a field to obtain more information about the field.